ebcoop/rulesandpolicies/Rules.md

     &nbsp;&nbsp; ii) a report on the state of affairs of the co-operative;

-    &nbsp;&nbsp; iii) a directorsâ€™ solvency resolution as to whether or not, in their opinion, there are reasonable grounds to believe that the co-operative will be able to pay its debts as and when they become due and payable; and
+    &nbsp;&nbsp; iii) a directors’ solvency resolution as to whether or not, in their opinion, there are reasonable grounds to believe that the co-operative will be able to pay its debts as and when they become due and payable; and

     c) to approve any payments of fees to directors.

->**Note 1.** A small co-operative must prepare and send to members minimum financial statements that are specified in regulation 3.10 of the National Regulations (these are referred as â€œbasic minimum financial statementsâ€).
+>**Note 1.** A small co-operative must prepare and send to members minimum financial statements that are specified in regulation 3.10 of the National Regulations (these are referred as “basic minimum financial statements”).
 A co-operative may require more than the basic minimum financial statements to be provided to members and, if so, the additional financial statements should be specified in this rule.

 >**Note 2.** If the small co-operative has consolidated gross assets of less than $250,000 and consolidated revenue of less than $750,000, the financial statement for the small co-operative need not include a cash flow statement (as provided in regulation 3.10 of the National Regulations).